2009-Nissan-Cube/About-This-Hack/README.md

 @MykolaG for suggesting the awesomesauce server icon. <br>
 The internet for helping me with a lot of the code.

+# Common Issues
+### Crashing on startup
+- This is an issue that hasn't been fixed yet.
+You can find new development in [Issue #10](https://github.com/8itCat/About-This-Hack/issues/10)

+### Startup Disk not Appearing in App
+- Some people get this at random.
+Latest Commit, *not* release, fixes this.

+### Having a different problem?
+Report in the [Issues](https://github.com/8itCat/About-This-Hack/issues) tab!

 # Contact
 You can reach me at the following destinations:
 Discord - @AvaQueen#1949 & https://discord.gg/5AQjAnNKYd